-Division of Fire has an approved budget of $61.5 million and 595 employees in fiscal year 2018-19.
-The division responds to more than 52,000 calls for service each year and operates 21 firehouses, with two additional stations planned, along Staples Mill and East Nine Mile roads.
+Division of Fire has an approved budget of $64.8 million and 601 employees in fiscal year 2019-20.
+The division responds to approximately 50,000 calls for service each year and operates 21 firehouses, with two additional stations planned, along Staples Mill and East Nine Mile roads.

-Henrico holds the highest-possible Class 1 rating from the Insurance Services Office, which is based on a comprehensive review of the county’s fire response, including its fire department capabilities and training.
+Henrico holds a Class 1 rating from the Insurance Services Office, which is based on a comprehensive review of the county’s fire response, including its water distribution infrastructure, fire department capabilities, and training.

 Chief Oughton began his fire service as a volunteer with the Virginia Tech Rescue Squad and the Manassas Park Volunteer Fire Department before taking a staff position with Spotsylvania County Fire, Rescue and Emergency Management in 1996.
 He joined Henrico Fire in 1999 as firefighter/paramedic and held station operations leadership positions before transitioning into administration in 2014.

-Chief Oughton served in 2018 as chairman of the Central Virginia Operations Chiefs subcommittee, which is part of the Central Virginia Fire Chiefs Association.
-He holds associate degrees in fire science and emergency medical services from J. Sargeant Reynolds Community College and a bachelor’s degree in interdisciplinary studies from Liberty University.
-He is scheduled to graduate in August from the Executive Fire Officer Program at the National Fire Academy.
+Chief Oughton currently serves as the chairman of the Central Virginia Fire Chiefs Association.
+He holds associate degrees in fire science and emergency medical services from J. Sargeant Reynolds Community College.
+Chief Oughton also has a bachelor’s degree in interdisciplinary studies and a graduate certificate in public administration from Liberty University, and is a graduate of the National Fire Academy’s Executive Fire Officer Program.